erica-corral/Whitakers-WORDS-API/README.md

 Code used by permission of the original author.

-ENGLISH TO LATIN SUPPORT IS IN A SEPARATE API!!!!
-See it at github.com/erica-corral/Whitakers-WORDS-API-English This is because the latest build of Whitaker's Words is severely impeded in terms of English-to-Latin lookup.
-The current cause of the issue is not entirely clear, and is under active discussion at https://github.com/mk270/whitakers-words/issues/123.
+You may wonder why there are two versions of Whitaker's Words in the repository.
+This is because the latest (maintained) build of Whitaker's Words is severely impeded in terms of English-to-Latin lookup.
+The current cause of the issue is not entirely clear, and is under active discussion at the maintainance repo at https://github.com/mk270/whitakers-words/issues/123.
 Therefore, for the English-to-Latin lookup, I have included a copy of the 1.97FC version of Whitakers, which has the English-to-Latin functionality working properly.
 This version was compiled from http://archives.nd.edu/whitaker/old/wordsdev.htm and is under the same license.
 Curious about how I compiled it for Ubuntu?
   1. Install libgnat if necessary.
   2. Download the source code from wordsall.zip (link on archives site)
   3. Unzip wordsall.zip.
 Run: